Liao Lisheng: Shandong Taishan

 On 22 March 2022, Liao joined fellow top tier Chinese football club Shandong Taishan for the start of the 2022 Chinese Super League campaign.
-He made his debut for the club on 3 June 2022 in a league game against Zhejiang Professional that ended in a 1-0 victory.
-This would be followed by his first goal for the club, which was scored in a league game on 10 July 2022 against Dalian Professional in a 3-1 victory.
-He would establish himself as a regular member of the teams midfield that went on to the win the 2022 Chinese FA Cup with them.
+He made his debut for the club on 3 June 2022 in a league game against Zhejiang FC that ended in a 1-0 victory.
+This would be followed by his first goal for the club, which was scored in a league game on 10 July 2022 against Dalian Pro in a 3-1 victory.
+He would establish himself as a regular member of the team's midfield that went on to the win the 2022 Chinese FA Cup with them.

+Chengdu Rongcheng

+On 18 February 2025, Liao joined Chinese Super League club Chengdu Rongcheng.

+Shenzhen Peng City

+On 16 July 2025, Liao was loaned out to another Chinese Super League club from his hometown Shenzhen Peng City.

 International career

 Liao made his debut for the Chinese national team on 18 June 2014 in a 2-0 win against Macedonia.
 He was called up to China's final squad for the 2015 AFC Asian Cup but didn't appear in any matches during the tournament.
 Liao was named in the China national team's squad in November 2017 for the 2017 EAFF E-1 Football Championship by Marcello Lippi in place of injured Jiang Zhipeng.
 He left in advance without playing during the tournament for the birth of his child.